MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-ui.md

 ![Connect to OData](media/power-query-ui/pqui-connect-odata.png)

-You'll then see the **Navigator** experience where you can select the tables you want to connect to from the data source.
+The **Navigator** now opens, where you select the tables you want to connect to from the data source.
 Select the **Customers** table to load a preview of the data, and then select **Transform data**.

 ![Navigator experience](media/power-query-ui/pqui-navigator.png)

-The dialog loads the data from the Customers table into the Power Query editor.
+The dialog then loads the data from the Customers table into the Power Query editor.

 The above experience of connecting to your data, specifying the authentication method, and selecting the specific object or table to connect to is called the **Get data** experience and is documented with further detail in the [Getting data](get-data-experience.md) article.